Cars

 even in the midst of hard championship chasing, STOCK CAR RACING

-REMAINS FUN for the drivers and the fans; so a death or serious
+IS FUN; so a death or serious

 sports.